 Getting an Interview

-I applied through an employee referral and the process took a day - interviewed at Big Jump Media in December 2008.
+I applied through an employee referral.
+The process took 1 day.
+I interviewed at Big Jump Media (Plano, TX) in December 2008.